AkashBhosale100/Python-Flask-Task-Manager/README.md

 and then click on 'tasks.html'
 The table should display all tasks present in the database
 ## Deployment
-Python-Flask server currently deployed on PythonAnywhere (https://www.pythonanywhere.com/) Knockout JS client currently deployed on 000Webhost (https://www.000webhost.com/)
+Python-Flask server is currently deployed on PythonAnywhere (https://www.pythonanywhere.com/) Knockout JS client is currently deployed on 000Webhost (https://www.000webhost.com/)

 To see the deployed application navigate to https://bhosaleakash-tasks.000webhostapp.com/index.html